Goblin Skillet Cookie is a giant, warm chocolate chip cookie filled with Ghoul Mix M&M's. It's fun, yummy, and a

-Goblin Skillet Cookie is a fun recipe that includes Ghoul Mix M&M's (ad), candy eyeballs, and oats added for good measure.
-It's a hoot to make because you just throw a bunch of goodies in a cast iron skillet (ad) and hope for the best.
+Goblin Skillet Cookie is a fun recipe that includes Ghoul's Mix M&M's (ad), candy eyeballs, and old fashioned oats added for good measure.
+It's easy to make because you just throw a bunch of goodies in a cast iron skillet (ad) and watch them create a masterpiece!